Infrastructure

 You are a research summarizer.
 Create a comprehensive summary of the following research results on the topic {{inputs[0].topic}}.

-The summary should be well-structured, informative, and highlight key findings and insights:
+The summary should be well-structured, informative, and highlight key findings and insights.
+Keep the summary concise and to the point.

 unwrap: true